ebi-uniprot/uniprot-manual/help/canonical_nucleotide.md

 You cannot!
 Although more than 95% of the known protein sequences derive from DNA translation, there is no **single** nucleic acid reference sequence for a given UniProtKB/Swiss-Prot protein sequence.

 The [canonical protein sequence](http://www.uniprot.org/help/canonical%5Fand%5Fisoforms) is the outcome of thorough curation work, which often involves the merge of various sequences encoded by the same gene (in one species).
-In the annotation process, the most correct amino acid sequences are chosen and discrepancies are analyzed and documented, most frequently in the 'Sequence' section (in the flat file FT keys: VAR\_SEQ, CONFLICT, VARIANT, ...).
+In the annotation process, the most correct amino acid sequences are chosen and discrepancies are analyzed and documented, most frequently in the 'Sequence' section (in the flat file FT keys: VAR\_SEQ, CONFLICT, VARIANT,...).
 Additional information can be found in the 'Alternative sequence' subsection.

 The annotated coding sequences (CDS) submitted to the EMBL-Bank/GenBank/DDBJ databases that show the most severe discrepancies with the UniProtKB/Swiss-Prot canonical sequence are tagged in the 'Sequence databases' subsection of the [Cross-reference section](http://www.uniprot.org/help/cross%5Freferences%5Fsection) (EMBL-Bank/GenBank/DDBJ) as frameshifts, erroneous prediction, etc., with an optional comment in the subsection 'Sequence caution'.